 A: Yes.

-If your employee regularly receives additional compensation, you can add this to their profile so you don't have to enter it each time you run payroll.
+If your employee regularly receives additional compensation, you can add this to their profile so you do not have to enter it each time you run payroll.

-Note: Recurring payments can't be set up for contractor payments.
+Note: Recurring payments cannot be set up for contractor payments.

 This amount will be added to each future regular payroll.

-You can cancel a scheduled change up until you run a payroll with the new compensation.
+You can cancel a scheduled change until you run a payroll with the new compensation.

-If your employee receives a raise in the middle of a pay period, you must manually calculate the extra amount to add to the payroll to accommodate the salary increase.
+If your employee receives an increase or decrease in pay in the middle of a pay period, you must manually calculate the amount to add/deduct to/from the employee's earnings in payroll to accommodate the salary change.
+Once you have the new amount, you can zero out their hours in the next payroll, and add the new amount as a correction payment.

-Consult a CPA with any questions about the method outlined below—several methods may be acceptable depending on your specific situation.
+Consult a CPA with any questions about the method outlined below (for both increases and decreases), as several methods may be acceptable depending on your specific situation.

 In the example calculation below, Aly is making $50,000 a year when she gets a raise to $55,000 a year.
 She's paid every other week on Friday.
 Her raise is effective in the middle of the pay period, on a non-payday Friday.